mixxxdj/manual/source/chapters/user_interface.rst

 sync to samplers and samplers can only sync to decks.
 The sync target for samplers is:

-* The first (in numerical order) deck that is playing (rate > 0) a track that has a detected beatgrid.
+* The first deck (in numerical order) that is playing a track with a detected beatgrid, and has a rate different than zero.
-* The first (in numerical order) deck that has a track loaded with a detected beatgrid (could be stopped).
+* The first deck (in numerical order) that has a track loaded with a detected beatgrid, no matter if it is playing or stopped.

 So basically, if you sync a sampler and both deck 1 and deck 2 are playing a track with a beatgrid then deck 1 will win since numerically it is first.
 The